Disqualification of Jackie Robinson West Little League from the 2014 Little League World Series

 The Jackie Robinson West Little League, or JRW, based in Washington Heights, Chicago, Illinois, United States, competed in the 2014 Little League World Series in South Williamsport, Pennsylvania.
 The team was very successful, winning the U.S. bracket of the tournament, before ultimately losing the championship game to a team from South Korea.
-Following the tournament, Little League Baseball was tipped that JRW may have been using ineligible players during their run to Williamsport.
+Following the tournament, Little League Baseball was tipped that JRW was definitely using ineligible players during their run to Williamsport.
 This led to a thorough investigation, which ultimately resulted in Little League Baseball stripping JRW of all its 2014 accomplishments on February 11, 2015.

 Background

 In 1999, Little League Baseball launched its "Urban Initiative," which led to the launch of inner city Little League programs across the United States, including the Jackie Robinson West Little League.
 Jackie Robinson West (JRW) was the second Little League formed from the Urban Initiative to make it all the way to the Little League World Series.
 The other was the 2002 Harlem Little League team from Harlem, New York City.